2Ntlaks/2Ntlaks/README.md

 I'm a Computer Engineering student at the Cape Peninsula University of Technology (CPUT) in Cape Town, South Africa.
 I build software, teach programming, and create educational content.
 My work spans embedded systems, computer graphics, Java development, and AI.

-I am a published instructor on Udemy with 142+ enrolled students, a peer tutor at CPUT, and a technical content creator on TikTok and YouTube.
+I am a published instructor on Udemy with +160 enrolled students, a peer tutor at CPUT, and a technical content creator on TikTok and YouTube.

 ## What I Do

 ### Building

 I develop practical tools and systems that solve real problems for students and developers.
-My projects range from interactive 3D visualizers to AI-powered chatbots to a minimal OS kernel.

 ### Teaching